-At December 31, 2022, bank balances totaled \$666,621, all of which was insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
-At December 31, 2021, bank balances totaled \$849,895, of which \$703,954 was insured by the FDIC or the NCUA.
+At December 31, 2023 and 2022, bank balances totaled \$522,188 and 666,621, respectively, all of which was insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).

 Investments

 The Institute's investments are comprised of long-term certificates of deposit.
 The carrying value of these investments reasonably approximate fair value.
 Investment income and gains restricted by a donor are reported as increases in net assets without donor restrictions if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.